episode6/typed/typed-bundles/README.md

-# Typed Bundles (for Android)
+# Typed!
+Bundles (for Android)
-A wrapper for android's Bundle object that simplifies callsite access to extras and arguments.
+A typed! wrapper for android's Bundle object that simplifies callsite access to extras and arguments.

 ### Installation
 ```groovy